rometaidla/flash-boys/README.md

 ```

 ### Notebooks:
-- alphalens: pipeline using sentiments from Twitter and Reddit
+- [alphalens](./alphalens.ipynb): analysis pipeline using sentiments from Twitter and Reddit and contains most of the results
-- project_10k_sec_reports.ipynb: pipeline using SEC 10k reports
-- roberta-sentiment: notebook for analysising Twitter tweets using RoBERTa model
+- [roberta-sentiment](./roberta-sentiment.ipynb): notebook for analysing Twitter tweets using RoBERplotsTa model
+- [vader-sentiment](./vaderScores.ipynb): notebook for analysing Twitter tweets using Vader
+- [reddit-sentiment](./RedditRobertaSentimentScoring.ipynb): notebook for analysing Reddit posts using RoBERTa model
-- scapers/twitter-scraper: notebook for scraping Twitter tweets
+- [twitter-scraper](./scrapers/twitter_scraper.ipynb): notebook for scraping Twitter tweets
+- [reddit-scraper](./redditScraper.ipynb): notebook for scraping Reddit posts